Hannah Arvin, Chef de Cuisine

 “Ouita’s business acumen and management skills, her ability to connect to her employees and her patrons, her knowledge of cuisine and hospitality have by far been the biggest influences on me and my career."

-Donna Hecker, STORYTELLER
+Donna Hecker, Holly hill & co.
+STORYTELLER

-Donna, always on the lookout for local food for the mansion kitchen, met Ouita just after she opened Holly Hill Inn.
+Donna met Ouita just after she opened Holly Hill Inn.
 “Ouita was so gracious and helpful about sending me to wonderful growers,” Donna said.

 Donna is originally from Bellevue, Ky., but grew up in Frankfort and graduated from Franklin County High School in1975.
 She studied journalism at the University of Kentucky before dropping out to go into restaurant management.